 Once you define your vision, you need to create a purpose statement.
-Your purpose statement is “why” your company exists and is your guiding star.
+Your purpose statement is “why” your company exists and is your northstar.
 At Keap, our purpose is “to help small businesses succeed.”

 Next, comes your mission statement.
-It’s “what” you are going to accomplish in the next 3 to 5 years and is in support of your purpose.
+It’s what you’re going to accomplish in the next three to five years and is in support of your purpose.
 Keap uses the acronym BHAG [Big Hairy Audacious Goal], a term coined by Jim Collins.
-Our 2030 BHAG is composed of five three-year missions.
-Our current mission [ending at the end of 2018] has five categories that measure our mission’s success:

 - We genuinely care

 - We check ego

 Congrats!
 You now have a vision with a three-to-five-year mission and core values that guide your culture.